Linus4/csgoverview/README.md

 1. Download latest version from the [releases page](https://github.com/Linus4/csgoverview/releases).
 1. Run `CertUtil -hashfile csgoverview_windows_v<VERSION_NUMBER>.zip SHA256` on the command
-  line and make sure the checksum matches the one provided on the corresponding release page.
+  line (in the directory where you downloaded the .zip file) and make sure the checksum matches the one provided on the corresponding release page.
 1. Create a folder and extract `csgoverview.exe` into it.
 1. Create a folder called 'csgoverview' in your user directory. (e.g.